PhilT95/athenlyx/docs/index.md

 Athenlyx.com and the infrastructure behind it is based on an **Open-Source Stack**.
 It is used as an example that open source products can be combined to host and publish websites and services securely without the need for closed source and licensing.

+The Infrastructure is hosted by Hetzner and consists of:

+- **OPNSense** Firewall as the primary Firewall and Gateway
+- **SafeLine** WAF to secure the web applications
+- The Webserver itself

 ## Project structure
 This project is build using git, Github, [MkDocs](applications/mkdocs/mkdocs_setup.md) and the [MkDocs Material Theme](https://squidfunk.github.io/mkdocs-material/).